ETH-NEXUS/celltype_benchmark/README.md

 ## Input data:
-Required input data:
+Required input data for each data set that shall be included in the benchmark:

-- RDS file containing a SCE (SingleCellExperiment) object with pre-processed counts data & per-cell major and minor cell type (ground-truth) labels.
+- RDS file containing a SCE (SingleCellExperiment) object including per-cell major and minor cell type (ground-truth) labels.

-**If this is your first time running the cell type benchmark, it is unlikely that your counts data object will be annotated with correctly formatted cell type labels.**

-See the "Data" section near the end of the Readme for examples of entire workflows in preparing data (such as the example data used) for use in the benchmark.

-If your data is already processed, please follow the steps below to first prepare your data:
+Please refer to the paragraph below for information on adding ground-truth labels to your data set.
+Apart from this the benchmark pipeline works on standard SCE data.
+Note that the default cell typing methods currently implemented in the pipeline expect normalized counts.

 ### Generating a SCE counts object with ground-truth cell type labels

 Required input data:

-- RDS file containing a SCE (SingleCellExperiment) object with pre-processed counts data
+- RDS file containing a SCE (SingleCellExperiment) object
 - A *tsv* (tab-separated values) file containing a column with barcodes and a column with cell type ground-truth labels

 The ground-truth *tsv* file should be formatted as follows: